nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 ### Foreword

 Just before I say anything else, just let me make something clear.
-If you look at an overview of this article, you will see that it is quite long, and the part about overlay networks comes at the end, and it relatively short, compared to the rest of the article.
+If you look at an overview of this article, you will see that it is quite long, and the part about overlay networks comes at the end, and is relatively short, compared to the rest of the article.
 So I would understand if you went and think this is just a detail, it's trivial or not that important. **You'd be wrong**.
 Overlay networks are even _more powerful_ that bridge-based networks (the Docker Networks we have been talking about since the beginning of this article).
 But the Docker developers made their homework and made the API and most of the concepts work transparently.
 In orther words, there is a reason I'm talking about overlay networks _after_ bridge-based networks: it's because it re-uses all the notions we saw there.
 So really, don't think overlay networks are trivial: they simply have a lots in common with bridge-based networks, they simply have additional features, so you need to read the whole Part above to understand overlay networks.